By Bob Stepno

 The other alumni have non-journalistic reasons for wanting the man dead, and we don’t hear anything more about the journalism business — expect a brief discussion among suspects and witnesses of what to say to the press after the murder story gets out.

-1949 Aug.
-11 broadcast, The Jane Darwell (or Darnell) Murder Case, has a reporter — if not a great role model.
+Despite the title, “Broadway Is My Beat” was a series about a detective, Danny Glover, and his “beat” not a news beat.
+However, the film-noir-toned August 1949 broadcast, The Jane Darwell (Murder Case, has a reporter in the plot, even if he’s not a great role model.
 When we meet, he’s withholding a murderer’s threats, until it’s too late.